 What Damages Can I Recover After a Bicycle Crash in Georgia?

-If someone else’s negligence caused your bike accident, you could recover your accident-related losses, including:
+If someone else’s negligence caused your bike accident, you could recover compensation for your accident-related losses.
+Damages you can collect for a bicycle accident may include:

 Punitive Damages